SanaePRJ/matrix/README-EN.md

 ```

 #### File Structure
-Files are named with `.h` for declarations and `.hpp` for implementations.
+Files are divided into `.h` for definition and `.hpp` for implementation.
+- **matrix**

-- matrix: Includes all files such as matrix.h, matrixCalc.hpp, etc.
+  Includes all related files such as matrix.h and matrixCalc.hpp.
+- **matrix.h**
-- matrix.h: Defines the `Matrix` class and declares member function prototypes.
+  Contains matrix class definitions, member declarations, and prototypes.
+- **matrixCtor.hpp**
-- matrixCtor.hpp: Defines constructors.
+  Defines constructors.
+- **matrixCalc.hpp**
-- matrixCalc.hpp: Handles operations such as addition, subtraction, and Hadamard products.
+  Handles operations such as addition, subtraction, and Hadamard product.
+- **matrixOp.hpp**
-- matrixOp.hpp: Implements operator functions.
+  Implements operator functions.
+- **matrixDec.hpp**
-- matrixDec.hpp: Handles matrix decompositions such as LU decomposition and inverse matrices.
+  Performs matrix decompositions such as LU decomposition, including inverse matrix computation.
-- matrixUtils.hpp: Handles operations like row swapping.
+- **matrixUtils.hpp**
+  Manages matrix manipulations such as row swapping.

 ```
 matrix ---- matrix.h